On this page:

 Tickets not picked up by Thursday, April 25, will be returned to the pool of tickets and will be distributed as described below.

-Beginning Monday, April 29, graduates may pick up additional tickets (maximum TBD) for their guests.
+Beginning Monday, April 29, graduates may pick up an additional 4 (four) tickets for their guests.
 All pick-up procedures still apply.
 Tickets are first come, first served.
 Once the current supply is exhausted, we will not produce more.

 10 a.m.–5 p.m.
 (Monday through Friday only)